Helpful hints for your admission to Willow House at The Meadows:

 Any medications you bring to Willow House at The Meadows must be prescribed by your doctor and in the original containers with prescription labels attached.
 Medications not labeled and/or with a potential for abuse or dependency will be destroyed upon arrival.
 A physician at Willow House at The Meadows will evaluate all medications brought into the facility.
 For this reason, it is recommended to only bring a 72-hour supply of prescription medications, as Willow House at The Meadows will refill all prescriptions as needed.
 Willow House at The Meadows will supply and replenish approved vitamins and supplements at no additional charge.

-Your Primary Counselor will evaluate treatment/recovery related reading materials (no outside reading materials are permitted).
+Your Primary Counselor will evaluate treatment and recovery-related reading materials (no outside reading materials are permitted).
 Please bring personal stationary, an address book, stamps, pens, and notebooks.
 It is recommended to bring a small amount of cash ($200 or less).
 If you currently have any Advance Directives or Living Will, bring a copy for Medical Records.

 Sugarless gum (but not sugarless candy) is allowed.
 You may also bring your own pillow.
 Alarm clocks are provided by Willow House at The Meadows.